Chapter 28 : Uh-Oh, Love Comes To Town

 I was surprised he’d admitted as much to me, and wrapped my arm tighter around him.
 “Well, you had nothing to worry about.
-Since we got back to school this term I don’t think I could have been more obvious that I liked you, though I was trying not to be.
-I was always making a fool of myself whenever you were around!
-I’m amazed it didn’t put you off.”
+Since we got back to school this term I’ve only been making a fool of myself whenever you were around!
+I’m amazed I didn’t put you off.”

 We had reached the doors to the Great Hall by this point.
 Somehow, I’d gotten Sirius to discuss his feelings, but now in the presence of other people, we ended our conversation.
 Not that we could be done talking about it – his friends crowded around us at the table and treated us to their thoughts about the two of us, until Lily dragged James away.
 Sirius’s friends all seemed just about as happy as I felt.
 It was actually rather funny; all the attention from them gave me the impression that they all talked about me a lot when I wasn’t around.

 Seated at the Gryffindor table, I could see the Slytherins at the other side of the hall, and the first thing I noticed over there was Mandy, who was staring directly at us, her wide eyes boring into me from across the room.
 She gave me a thumbs up and went back to eating her dinner, but I knew I was in for a long question and answer session the next time I saw her.

 A/N: Took them long enough, didn’t it? :P Let me know what you think!
 Thanks for reading!